Rehabilitation and Neuropsychology Fellowship

 The National Association of Epilepsy Centers has designated UT Southwestern a Level 4 Epilepsy Center, the highest level a center can earn.
 This combined inpatient and outpatient clinical rotation takes place at the Zale Lipshy Pavilion – William P. Clements Jr. University Hospital Epilepsy Monitoring Unit (EMU) and the Aston PM&R Clinic.
 The rotation involves pre- and postsurgical neuropsychological assessment and psychological interventions for patients with epilepsy.
 Interdisciplinary treatments are aimed at promoting functional and social independence through integration into work, studies, volunteering, and other productive activities.
 Coordinated treatments include vocational therapies and other rehabilitation disciplines, such as physical, occupational and speech/cognitive therapies.
 Individual and group psychological interventions are provided as needed.

-This minor rotation is designed to provide fellows experience in the continuum of care.
-Fellows will perform neuropsychological evaluations and carry a small psychotherapy caseload.
+This minor rotation is designed to provide fellows experience with comprehensive neuropsychological evaluation of adults with a broad range of disorders.
 Common diagnoses include stroke, traumatic brain injury, post-concussion syndrome, functional neurological symptom disorder and epilepsy.
-There is also opportunity to collaborate with brain injury specialist physiatrists and interdisciplinary team as part of the Concussion and Traumatic Brain Injury Clinic.
+There is also opportunity to collaborate with brain injury specialist physiatrists and interdisciplinary team as part of the Concussion and Traumatic Brain Injury Clinic, and COVID Recover Program.
+This rotation takes place at the James W. Aston Ambulatory Care Center on main campus in Dallas and at UT Southwestern Frisco.

 Education and Didactics